Generalized fibre sums of 4-manifolds and the canonical class: Definition of the generalized fibre sum

 \begin{defn} Let $M$ and $N$ be closed, oriented, connected 4-manifolds $M$ and $N$ with embedded oriented surfaces $\Sigma_M$ and $\Sigma_N$ of genus $g$ and self-intersection $0$.
 The {\em generalized fibre sum} of $M$ and $N$ along $\Sigma_M$ and $\Sigma_N$, determined by the diffeomorphism $\phi$, is given by

 $X(\phi)$ is again a differentiable, closed, oriented, connected 4-manifold. \end{defn} See the references \cite{Go} and \cite{McW} for the original construction.
 The generalized fibre sum is often denoted by $M\#_{\Sigma_M=\Sigma_N}N$ or $M\#_\Sigma N$ and is also called the Gompf sum or the normal connected sum.
-If $(M,\omega_M)$ and $(N,\omega_N)$ are symplectic 4-manifolds and $\Sigma_M,\Sigma_N$ symplectically embedded surfaces, the manifold $M\#_{\Sigma_M=\Sigma_N}N$ admits a symplectic structure, cf.~Section \ref{formula KX calculation}.